Davy Crockett: King of the Wild Frontier

-Davy Crockett: King of the Wild Frontier is a 1955 American Western film produced by Walt Disney Productions.
+Davy Crockett: King of the Wild Frontier is a 1955 American Western adventure drama film produced by Walt Disney Productions.
 It is an edited and recut compilation of the first three episodes of the Davy Crockett television miniseries.
 The episodes used were Davy Crockett Indian Fighter, Davy Crockett Goes to Congress, and Davy Crockett at the Alamo.
 The film stars Fess Parker as Davy Crockett.

+A prequel, titled Davy Crockett and the River Pirates, was released on July 18, 1956.

 Plot

 Creek Indian Wars

 Two Tennessee wilderness settlers, Davy Crockett and his best friend George Russell (son of Captain William Russell and Agness H. Mccollough), volunteer to fight with General Andrew Jackson and Major Tobias Norton in the Creek War (1813-1814).
 They return home after a successful battle, to make sure their families have enough provisions for the winter, rejoining a short time later to find the Americans at a stalemate against the Creeks, with Jackson having gone to New Orleans.
 Against Norton's orders, Crockett and Russell scout for Creek positions, and Russell is captured.

 Crockett tracks the Creeks to their camp, where he challenges the remaining Creek chief, Red Stick, to a tomahawk duel for Russell's life.
 Crockett wins, but agrees to spare Red Stick's life in exchange for his signing the American peace treaty.